Everything we know about the new Dune movie

-Villeneuve’s Dune is a remake rather than a sequel, but like Blade Runner 2049 it is following in the footsteps of a franchise.
-He is not the first person to try and make a Dune movie; that honor goes to the director Alejandro Jodorowsky, whose attempt to make a star-filled surrealist spectacle in the ’70s (starring Orson Welles, Salvador Dali, and Mick Jagger, among others) was catalogued in the 2014 documentary Jodorowsky’s Dune.
+Villeneuve's Dune is a remake rather than a sequel, but like Blade Runner 2049 it's following in the footsteps of a franchise.
+He's not the first person to try and make a Dune movie; that honor goes to the director Alejandro Jodorowsky, whose attempt to make a star-filled surrealist spectacle in the '70s (starring Orson Welles, Salvador Dali, and Mick Jagger, among others) was catalogued in the 2014 documentary Jodorowsky's Dune.
 David Lynch succeeded where Jodorowsky had failed by directing a full-fledged Dune movie in 1984.
-Starring Kyle MacLachlan, Lynch’s Dune was a box office flop at the time, but has gained cult status since.
-A few years later, director John Harrison took his crack at the material with the three-part miniseries Frank Herbert’s Dune for Syfy.
+Starring Kyle MacLachlan in his debut, Lynch's Dune was a box office flop at the time, but has gained cult status since.
+A few years later, director John Harrison took his crack at the material with the three-part miniseries Frank Herbert's Dune for Syfy.

 Wait, what is Dune?

 For those who aren't already aware, Dune is Herbert's influential 1965 science-fiction novel.
 Its universe is one where planets are divided amongst noble families, who are in turn ruled over by the Padishah Emperor.
 The focus of the story is the noble Atreides family, and in particular their young son Paul Atreides.
 The novel starts with House Atreides being granted sovereignty over the desert planet Arrakis (known colloquially as "Dune").
 Though mostly inhospitable, Arrakis is extremely valuable because it's the only source of a highly-coveted spice called melange that can enhance people's mental abilities and make interstellar travel possible.